AgostonAttila/Prjct-AdminDashboard-NetCore-Blazor/README.md

 # Prjct-AdminDashboard-NetCore-Blazor

-Skeleton with ASP.NetCore + Blazor (Client WASM) A few useful things about collecting to a repo
+Skeleton with ASP.NetCore + Blazor (Client WASM) A few useful things about collecting to a repo (Hobby project)

 ### Technologies